espressif/esp-serial-flasher/examples/esp32_sdio_load_ram_example/README.md

 ## Hardware Required

 * Two development boards, one with an Espressif SoC with an SDMMC peripheral and one Espressif SoC with SDIO download support.
 Here is a short list of supported MCUs:

 1. ESP32-C6

 * One or two USB cables for power supply and programming.

-> Note: Please check if your board has [possible issues](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/sd_pullup_requirements.html) regarding SDIO requirements.
+> **Note:** Please check if your board has [possible issues](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/sd_pullup_requirements.html) regarding SDIO requirements.

-## Hardware connection
+## Hardware Connection

 Table below shows connection between two Espressif MCUs.